 The SUHS staff of physicians, nurse practitioners, nurses, and other health care professionals provides primary medical and women's health services.
-The SUHS pharmacy and laboratory are licensed by the state of New York and offer competitively priced services.
-Not all health services are provided by all providers at all times.
+The SUHS pharmacy is licensed by the state of New York and offer competitively priced services.
 Referrals to nearby acute care facilities or specialists are made as needed.

 SUHS provides a wide array of confidential general medical care for our students.
 Our outpatient services include: